sage-code/maj/basic.md

 Possible answers:

-* von hir tsu ybi! = from here to there!
+* von hir tsu ybo! = from here to there!
 * von loka ke tu picu!  = from a place you like!
 * von tesa ke lo oviu!  = from a forgotten time!